SmithEcophysLab/ecosys_modeling_sprin2025/quizzes/quiz02.md

 # Quiz 1

-1. What is net ecosystem productivity (NPP) and how is gross primary productivity (GPP), autotrophic respiration (Ra), and heterotrophic respiration (Rh) involved?
+1. What is net ecosystem productivity (NEP) and how is gross primary productivity (GPP), autotrophic respiration (Ra), and heterotrophic respiration (Rh) involved?

 2. Name at least 5 places carbon can go (i.e., carbon pools) after it is assimilated from the